Al-Yahudu Tablets: The localities mentioned in the documents

-The collection also contains documents from the cities of Babylon, Nippur, Borsippa, and even a document signed on the banks of the Kebar River, known in the bible as the site of the Exile and known from the Babylonian records as an irrigation canal which was also used as a transportation channel for commerce and movement of people.
-The collection contained no references to other biblical-known cities in which the Babylonian exiles resided.

 Life of Jews in Babylon as reflected in the documents

-The al-Yahudu tablets cover a period of 100 years under Babylonian rule, especially Persian.
-In general, the documents show a similarity between the life of the Jews and other exiles in the kingdom at the time.
-In principle, it can be said that the documents attest to the tension between the preservation of Jewish identity, language, culture and religion and the need, and sometimes the will, to integrate into life in Babylon.
-In this respect, life in Babylon corresponds to the instruction of the prophet Jeremiah in a letter he sent from Judah to the Babylonian exiles following the exile of Jeconiah in 597 BCE.

 Status of exiles

 According to the documents, the Jews were defined as "Shushanu".
 This status is also known from other documents from the period and relates to foreign exiles who were exiled to Babylon, mainly in order to rehabilitate cities and areas devastated by past wars.
 These exiles received land lease for their livelihood in the form of service in exchange for land.
 Although they can be compared to the status of land-bound tenants, they seem to have enjoyed freedom of movement, they were defined as independent entities before the Babylonian and Persian law and enjoyed the possibilities of social and economic integration.

 Service for the Kingdom

 The type of service required of the exiles is mentioned in the documents, both in the context of the designation of the leasehold lands and directly in the jobs that the exiles were required to perform as part of the payment of taxes.
 Based on other documents dealing with payment of tax and service to the kingdom after their settlement, it seems that other exiles were employed in physical labor.
 These included construction work, excavation and maintenance of irrigation channels.
 It is possible that among these were many of the "plow and locksmith", mentioned in connection with the exile of Jeconiah in 597 BCE.
 The nature of the service described also appears to indicate a restriction imposed on them in their movement, and to a certain extent may have been in this period a status similar to that of a slave.
 This period may be reflected in the famous lines of Psalm 137 on the exile.